bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/the-admin-interface.md

 !["The admin homepage of an AppGini application"](https://cdn.bigprof.com/appgini-desktop/help/the-admin-interface-2.png "The admin homepage of an AppGini application")

-After signing in, you\'ll see the admin homepage, which provides a quick review of latest events: newest members, most active members, newest records and updates, plus links to all admin tools.
+After signing in, you'll see the admin homepage, which provides a quick review of latest events: newest members, most active members, newest records and updates, plus links to all admin tools.

 ## Managing groups

-To view available groups, click the \'View Groups\' link on the top of the admin homepage.
+To view available groups, click the 'View Groups' link on the top of the admin homepage.
 This would display a page similar to this one below.